Can Multiple Parties Be Responsible for a Trucking Accident?

 - Commercial truck was not properly maintained by the company: Unless the truck driver owns the semi, the trucking company is required to maintain the vehicle.
 However, when they allow vehicle defects to go untreated, tractor trailers can become dangerous to operate, leading to collisions.

-- Commercial drivers were not adequately trained: Truck drivers have to undergo rigorous training in order to operate these large commercial vehicles.
-However, given the size and weight of these large trucks, if the driver is not well equipped to drive these long haul in various terrain, the truck companies can be held at fault.
+- Commercial drivers were not adequately trained: Transportation companies can be found negligent if they fail to adequately vet and train their drivers.
+Truck drivers have to undergo rigorous training in order to operate these large commercial vehicles.
+However, given the size and weight of these large trucks, if the driver is not well equipped to drive these long haul in various terrain, the truck companies can be held at fault in the event of a truck accident.

 - Truck drivers were made to adhere to strict deadlines and unrealistic demands: Many truck drivers will tell you that driving a big rig is a stressful job.
 When you add that stress to deadlines and unrealistic assignments that these drivers must meet, drivers may not be able to control the schedule they are placed on, putting themselves and other drivers at risk.